-7 Night Alaska Hubbard Glacier Southbound (Seward To Vancouver) Sail Date: August 06, 2010 Cabin Type: Inside Traveled As: Couple Reviewed: 6 years ago
+7 Night Alaska Hubbard Glacier Southbound (Seward To Vancouver) Sail Date: August 06, 2010 Ship: Radiance of the Seas Cabin Type: Inside Traveled As: Couple Reviewed: 7 years ago

 The ship was extremely clean.
 Facilities were always in tip-top shape.
 The elevators were usually overcrowded mid-ship and required sometimes lengthy waits.
 Better to use the forward elevators.
 I found the pools were a bit too frequently closed.